How To Write Winning Listicles That People Will Actually Read

 Most listicles fall under one of these categories concerning your angle:

-• Expert Reference - 43 Tips to Reduce Insomnia, Backed by Experts
+"43 Tips to Reduce Insomnia, Backed by Experts"

-You're free to choose whichever unique angle suits your writing style, or you could look at the same high-ranking results that you used to determine your word length and follow their angle.
+Pro Tip: Choose whichever unique angle suits your writing style, or analyze the same high-ranking results you used to determine word length and follow their angle.

 Create a Brainstorm

-If you're struggling to come up with unique ideas, remember you can always include fewer items and expand on your descriptions of each instead.
-A good listicle provides that extra detail while still keeping those readers with short attention spans from giving up on following each list item.
+Pro Tip: If you're struggling with unique ideas, include fewer items and expand descriptions instead.
+A good listicle provides extra detail while keeping short-attention-span readers engaged.

 Expand On Your Brainstorm